membrane-php/membrane-core/docs/index.md

 isValid(): bool
 ```

-If your data is valid, that's great, your application can now make use of the data with confidence.
+If your data is valid, that's great, your application can now use the data with confidence.

 What if your data is invalid?
-Your Result object will create a new [MessageSet](result.md#message-set) for each validation failure, The MessageSet(s)
+Your Result object will contain a [MessageSet](result.md#message-set) for each validation failure,
-will contain information
-aiming to clarify the reason the data is considered invalid.
+The MessageSet(s) will contain information to clarify the reason the data is considered invalid.

 To get a nested list of messages in an HTML format you can use the following code snippet: